phpDocumentor/phpDocumentor/docs/manual/for-users/commands/project_run.rst

     Specify a template name, or a path to a directory where a custom template resides

 **--parseprivate**
-    Expose items marked with @internal despite their visibility
+    Parse items marked with @internal despite their visibility